We

 What is included with a Lab Brick purchase?

-Yes.
-Multiple Lab Brick signal generators can be locked to a common external reference.
+Can multiple Lab Brick signal generators be locked to a common reference?

-What is the phase accuracy and repeatability of Lab Brick phase shifters?
+What is the phase accuracy of Lab Brick phase shifters?

 Software FAQs